 The Nokia 8 Sirocco is a departure from the other Nokia phones announced by HMD Global at MWC.
 A sleek Gorilla Glass 5 case wraps around a stainless steel frame.
-On the front you’ll find a nearly bezel-less, 5.5-inch P-OLED screen with a 2,560 × 1,440 pixel resolution, that curves around the edges ever so gracefully.
+On the front you’ll find a nearly bezel-less, 5.5-inch P-OLED screen with a 2560 × 1440 pixel resolution, that curves around the edges ever so gracefully.
 At these edges, the phone is just 2mm thin, but at its thickest it’s 7.5mm.

 Flip the phone over and there’s a dual-camera setup with a flash unit sitting top center of the case.
 The fingerprint sensor falls right below the camera, which should make it easy to locate quickly.
-Missing, unfortunately, is a 3.5 mm headphone jack.
+Missing, unfortunately, is a 3.5mm headphone jack.

-Long-time Nokia devotees may recall the company has used the Sirocco name — which refers to a desert wind or breeze — before, differentiating an expensive special edition Nokia 8800 phone with it around 2006.
+Longtime Nokia devotees may recall the company has used the Sirocco name — which refers to a desert wind or breeze — before, differentiating an expensive special edition Nokia 8800 phone with it around 2006.

-It’s assisted by 6GB of RAM provides the power, and there’s 128GB of onboard storage which should be enough for most.
+It’s assisted by 6GB of RAM and 128GB of onboard storage, which should be enough for most at least for a while.
 Be warned there’s no MicroSD slot for additional storage.
 There’s an ample 3,260mAh battery that supports both quick and wireless charging, and the phone is also IP67 water-resistant.

 In terms of cameras on the Nokia 8 Sirocco, there are two lenses on the back of the phone featuring a main 12-megapixel, wide-angle camera, along with a secondary 13-megapixel telephoto lens.
 Nokia continues its partnership with Zeiss lenses on the Nokia 8 Sirocco.
 For selfie use, a 5 megapixel, wide-angle camera sits above the screen.